 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information sheet

 Safety and Security

-Both organized and spontaneous demonstrations are infrequent in Belarus, though they can occur.
-Authorities rarely allow groups to hold legal demonstrations, despite their applying for permits to assemble.
+Both organized and spontaneous demonstrations are infrequent in Belarus, though they can occur authorities rarely allow groups to hold legal demonstrations, despite their applying for permits to assemble.
 Localized street disturbances relating to political events are much more likely in Minsk or larger cities, than smaller towns and villages.
 In some instances, authorities may use force to disperse demonstrators, including peaceful ones.
 Bystanders, including foreign nationals, may face the possibility of arrest, beating, or detention.
 Demonstrations intended to be peaceful can sometimes become confrontational.
-For this reason, it is recommended that you, as a U.S. citizen, avoid all demonstrations and protest gatherings.
-Security personnel may at times place you, as a foreigner, under surveillance; your hotel rooms, telephones, and fax machines may be monitored, and personal possessions in your hotel rooms may be searched.
+For this reason, it is recommended that U.S. citizens avoid all demonstrations and protest gatherings.
+Security personnel may at times place foreigners under surveillance; hotel rooms, telephones, and fax machines may be monitored, and personal possessions in hotel rooms may be searched.
 Taking photographs of anything that could be perceived as being of military or security interest may result in problems with authorities; these sites are not always clearly marked and application of these restrictions is subject to interpretation.

 - Replace a stolen passport.

 - Help you find appropriate medical care if you are the victim of violent crimes such as assault or rape.

 - Put you in contact with the appropriate police authorities, and if you want us to, contact family members or friends.